Near-degeneracy effects in Quadrupolar Mixed Modes. From an Asymptotic Description to Data Fitting: Perturbative treatment of the near degeneracy effects

 \section{Perturbative treatment of the near degeneracy effects}

-In this appendix, we show how we can use perturbative methods to approximate the eigenvalues of the quadratic eigenvalue problem (Eq.~\ref{eq:mat_eigval}).
+Although not used for our study, we provide in this appendix an explicit approximation to the solution of the eigenvalue problem, as it could be used as a simpler and faster implementation of the near degeneracy effects when they are not strong.
+In particular, we show how we can use perturbative methods to approximate the eigenvalues of the quadratic eigenvalue problem (Eq.~\ref{eq:mat_eigval}).
 This approach provides closed-form solutions that are valid in the regime of weak near-degeneracy \textit{i.e.} when the off-diagonal entries of $R$ are small compared to the diagonal one but not negligible (typically one order of magnitude less).
 In addition, we demonstrate that it offers a new way to determine both the core and envelope rotation rates from a single near-degeneracy–asymmetric splitting.\\

 The quadratic eigenvalue problem is equivalent to solving the set of coupled equations:

 Since at first order the splittings are symmetrical and the off diagonal terms decrease rapidly, we expect $\sum R_{ij}a_j\sim R_{ii}a_i$ and because $\lvert R_{ii}\rvert\ll\omega_{0,i}$, at the zeroth order $\omega=\omega_{0,i}$ (where we chose the positive branch of solutions).
 Hence, injecting the zeroth-order solution into each equation of the system yields that it can be approximated by: